Domestic & Commercial Renewables Division

 Air source heat pumps look much like air conditioning external condensing units and can be located on flat roofs or on walls at low level.

-The typical life spans of air source heat pumps are between 15-20 years providing they are serviced and maintained and potential RHI payments are available.
+The typical life spans of air source heat pumps are between 15-20 years providing they are serviced and maintained.

 Ground Source Heat Pumps